 How to relieve or remove muscle knots yourself?

 If all this doesn’t help, you might have a muscle knot, as I had recently.
-In this article, I will tell you what a muscle knot is exactly and how I could easily remove it myself.
+In this article, I will tell you precisely what a muscle knot is and how I could easily remove it myself.

 What is a muscle knot?